برجاء الإنتظار ...

 After inadvertent intrathecal administration, immediate neurosurgical intervention is required in order to prevent ascending paralysis leading to death.
 In a very small number of patients, life-threatening paralysis and subsequent death was averted but resulted in devastating neurological sequelae, with limited recovery afterwards.

-1. Removal of as much CSF as is safely possible through the lumbar access.
+1. Removal of as much cerebrospinal fluid (CSF) as is safely possible through the lumbar access.

 2. Insertion of an epidural catheter into the subarachnoid space via the intervertebral space above initial lumbar access and CSF irrigation with lactated Ringer’s solution.
 Fresh frozen plasma should be requested and, when available, 25 ml should be added to every 1 litre of lactated Ringer’s solution.